 - The University of South Australia

-The Graduate Diploma in Water Resources Management is a 36-unit program offered by the School of the Environment within the Faculty of Science and Engineering.
+The Graduate Certificate in Water Resource Management is an 18-unit program offered by the School of the Environment within the Faculty of Science and Engineering.

-The course articulates with the 18-unit Graduate Certificate in Water Resources Management and the 54-unit Master of Water Resources Management, and the sequentially developed topics allow progression through the three awards.
-Students who have completed The Graduate Certificate are awarded credit for related topics.
+The course articulates with the 36-unit Graduate Diploma in Water Resources Management and the 54-unit Master of Water Resources Management, and the sequentially developed topics allow progression through the three awards.

-- completion of a four-year undergraduate degree in a recommended field (Australian or equivalent) with relevant experience**; or
+- completion of a three-year undergraduate degree in a recommended field* (Australian or equivalent) with relevant experience**.

 It is assumed that all applicants will have a demonstrated background in mathematics at least equivalent to Year 12 mathematics in Australia (eg Mathematical Studies in South Australia).

 International students who speak English as a foreign language must have obtained one of the following standards two years prior to admission: